When you need to delete a large number of files and folders, serial deletion by running

 The trash folder is supported for clients using NFSv3 on Linux and for S3 clients.
-(For information about usage via S3, see Trash Folder Fast Deletion).
+(For information about usage via S3, see Using Trash Folder for S3 Objects).

 Access to the trash folder is granted to NFSv3 hosts per view policy.
 It also requires the no squash policy to be enabled for the host, and a global trash access setting to be enabled on the cluster.

 The operation of moving files into the trash folder is supported for the root user only by default.
 It is also possible to allow other users access by adding them to a specific user group and specifying the group's GID.

 The trash folder feature must be enabled globally in the VAST Web UI.
 Permission may be granted to hosts through either the VAST Web UI or the VAST CLI.

 In the VAST Web UI, the option to grant trash folder access is disabled by default and needs to be separately enabled in the Settings.

 Enable the global ability to grant trash folder access: